crrojas88/crrojas88/README.md

 <code>
   <img src="https://img.shields.io/badge/git%20-%23F05033.svg?&style=for-the-badge&logo=git&logoColor=white"/>
 </code>

+⚡ **Fun Facts About Me:**
+- :movie_camera: Worked as a video producer in NYC for 5 years.
+- :camera: Photography hobbyist.
+You can view some of my work [here](https://www.instagram.com/crrojas).
+- :book: Lived in France for 3 years working as a teacher.
+- :fr: :es: :us: Fluent in 3 languages.

 <!--
 **crrojas88/crrojas88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.